diskuv/dkcoder/DEVELOPING.md

 ## Local `user.` prefix

-When running dktool scripts inside a git clone of `dktool`, the commands will be prefixed with `user.`.
+When running dkcoder scripts inside a git clone of `dkcoder`, the commands will be prefixed with `user.`.

-For example, run `./dk user.dksdk.cmake.link` within a git clone of 'dktool' to test it.
+For example, run `./dk user.dksdk.cmake.link` within a git clone of 'dkcoder' to test it.
 Then, after your change is committed and push, other projects will see that command as `./dk dksdk.cmake.link`.